Title: Count

 2.1.3.2.2.
 Mark Anthony Sant Cassia, (1993-.

 2.1.3.3.
-Dr Suzanne Sant Cassia, LL.D, (1956-, married Dr. Mario Felice LLD,
+Dr Suzanne Sant Cassia, LL.D, (1956-, married Dr. Mario Felice LLD, with issue.

 2.1.3.3.1.
 Maria Felice.